billchenxi/ShinyServer_Apps/README.md

-# ShinyServer
+# ShinyServer App

-This is a test file.
+Drag to the server folder and you can use it!